What to expect

 O Wairoa Marae aims to provide a safe environment for students, minimising and managing risks by having guidelines in place.
 Our educator possesses the core competencies required for ELC providers.

 The safety of ELC participants is a shared responsibility between participants and providers of ELC.
-It is Te Tuhi’s responsibility to provide competent staff, the required health and safety equipment and the development of a general Risk Analysis Management System (RAMS) form.
+It is Te Tuhi’s responsibility to provide competent staff, the required health and safety equipment and a general Risk Analysis Management System (RAMS).

 O Wairoa Marae has a health and safety policy, and our educator is trained in first aid.
 O Wairoa Marae’s health and safety policies are available on request.
 We maintain an Accident Register which is to be completed for all incidents regardless of severity.